 In June of 2008, the EKF approved the promotion of James to 8th Dan.
 This was later endorsed by the World Karate Federation (WKF).

 James was inducted into the Combat Hall of Fame in 2011.
 He was also inducted in 2016 to the Martial Arts Illustrated Black Belt Hall of Fame at an awards dinner in Burton-on-Trent.
 Other recipients included Molly Samuel and David Coulter.

 2014 saw James celebrate the 40th anniversary of opening his first club in Carlisle.
 The anniversary celebrations included a Summer Course in Tenerife, Spain.
 There was also a social trip to Las Vegas.
-Finally, the celebrations culminated with a dinner and presentation evening.
+Finally, the celebrations culminated with a dinner and presentation evening in Carlisle.

 Although semi-retired from the day to day running of clubs (handing this into the good hands of his senior Chojinkai senior grades), James is still the President and Chief Instructor of the Chojinkai Association.
-He sits on the panel for senior gradings and teaches on the associations course.
-Now involved in Karate for over five decades, his passion and love for Karate has seen it flourish in the North East of England.
-His skill at teaching has been transmitted to some of his students, such as Iain Abernethy and Chris Denwood.
+He sits on the panel for senior gradings and teaches on the association’s courses.
+Now involved in Karate for over six decades, his passion and love for Karate have seen it flourish in the North of England.
+His skill at teaching has been transmitted to some of his former students, such as Iain Abernethy and Chris Denwood, who he trained from beginner up to 5th Dan and 4th Dan.
 He also helped bring a certain amount of professionalism to officiating at major tournaments.
 His passion for Karate has not dimmed and he continues to be a beacon for traditional, pragmatic Karate.